lod4hss-apps/logre/documentation/faq.md

 ### How to create or update a Prefix?

-You can do that in the configuration page, in the so called "Prefixes" section.
+You can do that in the configuration page, inside the "Prefixes" section of each Endpoint card.

 All you need to have is:
 - The short version